ZILVERAI/zynapse/docs/SERVER_IMPLEMENTATION.md

 import { Server, ServiceImplementationBuilder } from "zynapse/server";
 import apiSchema from "@/api.schema.ts";
 import { db } from "./database";
+import { EventEmitter } from "events"; // Node.js built-in module for event handling

+// Create an event emitter for post updates const postEvents = new EventEmitter();

 // Implement the Posts service const postsServiceImplementation = new ServiceImplementationBuilder(apiSchema.services.Posts)